 Moreover, our characterisation of hhp-bisimilarity in terms of HD-automata, besides shedding light on the nature of this behavioural equivalence, can be helpful in studying the decidability boundary for hhp-bisimilarity, which is undecidable for many basic models of concurrency, even in the finite state case (e.g., it is known that hhp-bisimilarity is undecidable for safe finite Petri nets [14]).
 Indeed, the characterisation in terms of HD-automata naturally suggests effective approximations of hhp-bisimilarity, which can be obtained by establishing bounds k on the distance in the future of planned events.
-The detailed study of such approximations is postponed to the extended version of the paper.
-We focus here on an insightful investigation about the logical and the automata-theoretic characterisations of hhp-bisimilarity.
+Equivalence of PESs under k-hhp-bisimilarity can then be reduced to HD-bisimilarity of finite HDEautomata.
+This result can in turn be used for developing algorithms for checking such approximations in the case of concrete formalisms.
+The detailed study of effective approximations of hhp-bisimilarity is posponed to the extended version of the paper [15].
+We focus here on an insightful investigation about the logical and the automata-theoretic characterizations of hhp-bisimilarity.

 The rest of the paper is structured as follows.
 In Section 2 we review the definition of hhp-bisimilarity over prime event structures.
-In Section 3 we define the logic $\mathcal{L}0$ and show that hhp-bisimilarity is the logical equivalence induced by $\mathcal{L}0$ on (image finite) PESs.
+In Section 3 we define the logic $\mathcal{L}0$ and show that hhp-bisimilarity is the logical equivalence induced by logic $\mathcal{L}0$ on (image finite) PESs.
 In Section 4 we study HDE-automata: the class of HD-automata operating over resources which can be seen as activities or events in a computation.
 In Section 5 we provide a bisimilarity-preserving encoding of prime event structures into HDE-automata.
 In Section 6 we comment on some related work and outline future research.
+Most proofs are omitted due to space limitations and made available in an Appendix.